jiri-one/exercism_dart/README.md

 # exercism_dart
-My solutions of Dart exercises on Exercism
+My solutions of Dart exercises on Exercism.org